tencent cloud

 } else {

-// Failed to delete the object.
-You can call the CosResult member functions to output the error information such as requestID.
+// If object deletion fails, you can call the member functions of CosResult to output error information, such as requestID.

 std::cout << "HttpStatus=" << result.GetHttpStatus() << std::endl;